masasam/emacs-easy-hugo/README.md

 	(setq easy-hugo-google-cloud-storage-bucket-name "your-google-cloud-storage-bucket-name")

-When writing blog with rst-mode at .rst file or web-mode at .html file, "C-c C-e" keys are duplicated so please use other keys.
+When writing blog with org-mode at .org file or rst-mode at .rst file or web-mode at .html file, "C-c C-e" keys are duplicated so please use other keys.

 If you want the default extension to be '.org'.